cloudership/terraform-aws-nat-instance/README.md

 The instance will execute [`runonce.sh`](runonce.sh) and [`snat.sh`](snat.sh) to enable NAT as follows:

-1. Attach the ENI to `eth1`.
 1. Set the kernel parameters for IP forwarding and masquerade.
-1. Switch the default route to `eth1`.

 ## Configuration